dlanger/simple-slideshow/readme.txt

 faster or slower, you can pass attributes to the shortcode - for example, `[simple_slideshow transition_speed="1000"]`.
 For full documentation on this, check out the *Attributes* tab in the Simple Slideshow menu.

+= How do I make the images advance automatically? =

+You're looking for the `auto_advance` attribute.
+Enable it on a per-show basis with `auto_advance="1"`, and set how long you'd like each slide to be displayed with `auto_advance_speed`.
+For example, a show that auto-advances and keeps each image up for five seconds could be called by
+`[simple_slideshow auto_advance="1" auto_advance_speed="5000"]`.

 = How do I change the order of images in the slideshow? =

 In the *media uploader*, go to the *Gallery* tab.
 There, drag the images up and down to put them in